-If the termination of NC Innovations is for reasons other than those covered above (such as refusal of monitoring, refusal of SIS assessment, etc), the care coordinator coordinates the proposed termination date with DSS.
+If the termination of NC Innovations is for reasons other than those covered above (such as refusal of monitoring, refusal of SIS assessment), the Care Coordinator coordinates the proposed termination date with DSS.
 The PIHP shall give the waiver beneficiary at least 10 days written advance notice of the proposed termination.
 The reason for termination and the beneficiary's appeal rights must be provided.
 The date of termination is the last day of the month of NC Innovations eligibility.
-When the termination is final, the care coordinator notifies the PIHP of the termination in writing.
+When the termination is final, the Care Coordinator notifies DSS of the termination in writing.
 The PIHP notifies provider agencies of the termination.